 There’s a definite increase in the numbers of people travelling on public transport and the numbers of cars on the roads.
 It feels like September is the month when many employers are asking office staff to come back to the workplace, even just for one or two days per week.
+And the rules have changed on the self-isolation from, so what does this mean for us employers?

 But with the effects of the ‘pingdemic’ over August still fresh in the mind, causing staff shortages in many sectors and leading to temporary closures of some outlets like restaurants and shops, many employers are still exercising caution about opening up.